Morgan-Leblanc/ReactNative_TrackerGPSWithMONGO/README.md

 Step 1 => go to the tracks-server folder => npm i

-Step 2 => launch the "npm run dev" server then in another ngrok terminal with the command "ngrok http {le port du seveur}"
+Step 2 => launch the "npm run dev" server then in another ngrok terminal with the command "ngrok http {Port of server}"
 ex: http ngrok 3000.

 I'll let you watch the ngrok doc afterwards